Patience-creator/counter/README.md

 # counter
-I made a js on click counter its not finished yet but its functional.
+I made a js on click counter this is the unfinished version.